aws-samples/sample-amazon-connect-ivr-recording-voicemail/README.md

 > - A contact attribute `voicemail` with a value set to `true`
 > - A contact attribute `voicemail-destination` with the value of a queue ARN.
 This reflects the destination the Task notification for this voicemail should be routed too (standard queue or user queue are supported)

-3. Select the first block, `Set Contact Attributes`, and update the `voicemail-destination` attribute a Queue ARN your agents will be available from.
+3. Select the first block, `Set Contact Attributes`, and update the `voicemail-destination` attribute with a queue ARN where the voicemail notifications will be directed.
    - To find a queue ARN within the Amazon Connect console navigate to **Routing** on the left-side and select **Queues**.
 From here select a given queue and expand the 'Show additional queue information' option.
 4. **Save and publish** the flow.
 5. Navigate to Channels on the left side and select **Phone numbers**.
 Assign a phone number to the newly created flow.